johnfonte/johnfonte.github.com/projects.md

 ---
 layout: page
-title: Freelance Projects
+title: Projects
 short_title: Projects
 group: navigation
 ---
 {% include JB/setup %}

-## True Full-Stack development for the sole developer
+## Freelance Web Development

 I've developed a tech stack viable for quick setup of informational websites.
 I work with clients to ensure their exact vision is created, for a fraction of the cost.
-I'm interested in helping freelance developers create a viable plan for long-term business.
+In addition, I am focused on a startup where I help manage the server, database, and Android application.

-## Web Design Projects
+## Freelance Projects

 ### [SetMine](http://setmine.com)